Skip to main content

 pip install git+https://github.com/Sangwon91/PORMAKE.git

-2. Editable installtion
+2. Editable installation

 git clone https://github.com/Sangwon91/PORMAKE.git

-pip install -e PORMAKE
+pip install -e ./PORMAKE

 Examples